Idontwannabeyouanymore

-"Idontwannabeyouanymore" is a song by American singer Billie Eilish from her debut EP, Don't Smile at Me (2017).
+"Idontwannabeyouanymore" (stylized in all lowercase) is a song by American singer Billie Eilish from her debut EP, Don't Smile at Me (2017).
 Eilish and her brother, Finneas O'Connell, co-wrote the song, with the latter solely handling the production.
 It was released through Darkroom and Interscope Records on July 21, 2017, as the fifth single from the EP.
-Musically, the song is pop and R&B track with a jazz and neo soul-influenced melody, that was heavily inspired by Eilish being depressed.
+Musically, the song is a neo soul, pop, and R&B track with a jazz-influenced melody, that was heavily inspired by Eilish being depressed.

 Commercially, "Idontwannabeyouanymore" reached number 96 on the Billboard Hot 100.
 It has also received several certifications, including double-platinum awards from the Mexican Association of Producers of Phonograms and Videograms, A.C.
 (AMPROFON) and the Recording Industry Association of America (RIAA).
 The song was performed live during Eilish's 2019 When We All Fall Asleep Tour and her Where Do We Go?
 World Tour in 2020, and again on her 2022 Happier Than Ever, The World Tour.